dana-ciocan/hashnode-blog/cm2tjaj1d000109ji9etv8dom.md

 # Creating a stalk

-A stalk can be as simple as a little rectangle, but to add a little bit of flare, I used a neat trick to create some slanted sides, making it a kind of trapezoid shape.
+A stalk can be as simple as a little rectangle, but to add a little bit of flare, I used a little trick to create some slanted sides, making it a kind of trapezoid shape.

 ```css
 .stalk {